HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: RESULTS

 \subsection{Task Performance and Qualitative Metrics}

 In this subsection, tests are performed on packing sequences from the BoxED~\cite{santos_andrejfsantos4boxed_2025} and compared to human performance.
 Table \ref{tab:results} reports the task performance metrics across different methods and human packing.

 As a baseline comparison, PackIt Heuristic~\cite{goyal_packit_2020} is used, which consists of sequence planning by the largest object, rotation alignment, and Bottom-Left-Back Fill (BLBF) position selection.
-We consider two implementations of PackIt Heuristic, the SO(2) which limits the orientation to planar rotations, and the SO(3)~\cite{goyal_packit_2020}.
-For human packing, BoxED trials are replayed in the RL environment.
+We consider two implementations of PackIt Heuristic, the SO(2), which limits the orientation to planar rotations, and the SO(3)~\cite{goyal_packit_2020}.

+To evaluate the IL approaches, the sequence from the dataset is replayed to further remove negative bias due to possible limitations in sequence prediction.
+Also, it is worth noting that there could be some positive bias in the performance of these models, as part of the BoxED dataset is used as the training set for these algorithms while also serving as the test set of this experiment.
+However, even with these ``unfair advantages'' these models are suboptimal for the discussed task, and the omissions are deliberate to further the discussion.

 To evaluate latency, the execution time of the placement prediction of the complete pose is considered.
-Concerning the HERB algorithm, latency includes the Policy and Estimate z submodules (Fig.~\ref{fig:block_diagram}).
+Concerning the HERB algorithm and BC models, latency includes the Policy and Estimate z submodules (Fig.~\ref{fig:block_diagram}).
 PackIt Heuristic SO(2) latency only includes the BLBF module (since the objects are already rotation aligned).
 Finally, PackIt Heuristic SO(3) latency includes the rotation alignment and BLBF modules.
 The inference is run on a \textit{Ubuntu 20.04.6} machine with \textit{Intel i7-900} CPU and \textit{NVIDIA GeForce RTX 2060} GPU.

-Fig.~\ref{fig:cs} shows the compactness and stability distributions.
-To estimate stability of the BoxED placements and PackIt Heuristic SO(3), the threshold of $10\degree$ is considered between the intended pose of the object, and the resulting one.
+Fig.~\ref{fig:models} shows human and different models packing across one episode for qualitative comparison.
+Additionally, Fig.~\ref{fig:cs} shows the compactness and stability distributions.
+To estimate the stability of human placements and PackIt Heuristic SO(3), the same threshold of $10\degree$ is considered between the intended pose of the object and the predicted one.

-\section{ROBOTIC SYSTEM}
+\subsection{Robotic System}

 To validate the feasibility of the proposed method, a packing robotic system is set up (Fig. \ref{fig:setup}).